 d) The property-owner is also liable to provide a valid rent receipt on each and every payment, which duly mentions any TDS deducted.

 e) At the end of financial year, the landlord should also provide Form 16 (TDS certificate) to the lessee for all TDS amount deducted and paid to the tax authorities for the said financial year.

 f) The transaction can be made via cheque cash or draft by the transferee.

 TDS Rate on Purchase of the Immovable Property

-a) For the purchase of any property involving the exchange of monies between the owner and buyer, TDS @ 1% shall be applicable.
+a) For the purchase of any property involving the exchange of money between the owner and buyer, TDS @ 1% shall be applicable.

 b) However, agricultural land is not considered under this provision of TDS.